 Please Note: As of Fall 2017, the department is no longer accepting applications to the B.S. in Athletic Training Program (ATP).
 Only students that have been continuously enrolled since Fall 2017 or prior (as Frosh or transfers) will have the option to apply through the secondary application process.
 This application process is not a guarantee that you will be admitted to the program since the secondary application is competitive and space is limited.
+There will be two final cohorts admitted to the ATP program via the secondary application process: Fall 2018 and Fall 2019 with applications for admission due in April 2018 and April 2019 respectively.
 Please contact Dr. KyungMo Han, Program Director, with any questions.